menqiwei/Portfolio/README.md

     <td>
       <h3><a href="https://github.com/menqiwei/Missing-Data-Imputation-Tutorial">Missing Data Analysis Tutorial</a></h3>
       <p>
-        Created for a teaching assignment, this project introduces key concepts of missing data, including types of missingness, visualization, and imputation methods such as mean, k-NN, and multiple imputation.
+        This project was developed as part of a teaching assignment to introduce students to the fundamentals of missing data analysis.
+It covers key concepts such as types of missingness (MCAR, MAR, MNAR), techniques for visualizing missing data patterns, and common imputation methods.
+The project combines theoretical explanations with practical implementation in R to help learners understand how to handle incomplete datasets effectively.
       </p>
     </td>
   </tr>